High-density hard-core model on $\mathbb{Z}^2$ and norm equations in ring $\mathbb{Z} [{\sqrt[6]{-1}}]$: Periodic ground states in . Sliding. Main results

 Furthermore, the set of all double sequences, i.e. cosets, can be partitioned into maximal families such that for a given family there exists a $\bbZ$-indexation of every double sequence such that all M-triangles with the same index $j \in \bbZ$ have the same area.
 For a given index $j$ let $D^2_j$ be the shortest squared side-length among all M-triangles in the family indexed by $j$.
 Then all these $D^2_j$ (of which there are infinitely many) belong to the same Class ({\rA}, {\rB}$0$, {\rB}$1$, or {\rB}$2$).
 Every such family is finite.
 Among these families there are families corresponding (in the above sense) to each of Classes {\rA}, {\rB}$0$, {\rB}$1$, and {\rB}$2$, and the size of the corresponding Class {\rB} families can be arbitrarily large. \ethmc

-The proof of Theorem 3 can be recovered from the material presented in Sections 5-7.
-In fact, Section 5.1 contains a finer version of this theorem (see Theorem~5-10).

-Theorems~1-3 give a complete description of the phase diagram of the hard-core model in $\bbZ^2$ for any attainable non-sliding $D^2$ and large $u$.
+Theorems~1-3 give a detailed description of the phase diagram of the hard-core model in $\bbZ^2$ for any attainable non-sliding $D^2$ and large enough $u$.

-The phase diagram in the case of sliding remains an open question.
-As was said earlier, we expect that in this case the EGM is unique for all values of $u$.
+However, the phase diagram in the case of sliding remains an open question.
 Another question is an identification of dominant phases (Class B).
-In each specific case the identification procedure is algorithmically clear (following \cite{Z}) but requires an amount of computations growing exponentially with $D$.
-Still we conjecture that in the hard-core model in $\bbZ^2$ there always exists a single dominant congruent class of PGSs.
+Here we expect that in the hard-core model in $\bbZ^2$ there always exists a single dominant congruent class of PGSs.